Violence breaks out at new Serbia protests | DW | 08.07.2020

 Police fired tear gas at protesters in Belgrade as thousands rallied in front of parliament, a day after protesters briefly breached the building.
 In Serbia's second city, Novi Sad, fire was reported at the city hall.

-Protesters also pelted the security forces with rocks and empty bottles in Belgrade.
+Protesters also pelted the security forces with rocks, flares and empty bottles in Belgrade.
 As the crowd grew in size, riot police pushed the protesters away from the parliament building where the Wednesday rally started.
-Large groups of riots police were noticeable in the city.
+Large groups of riots police, including special anti-terror squads, were noticeable in the city.
+Some protesters carried crosses and other religious symbols and urged both the police and other protesters to refrain from violence, according to images from the scene broadcast by the regional N1 broadcaster.

-A video posted by the regional investigative network BIRN showed Belgrade protesters lighting flares before being pushed away by the police.
+A video posted by the regional investigative network BIRN showed Belgrade demonstrators lighting flares before being pushed away by the police.

 The unrest follows a rally prompted by the government's attempt to reimpose quarantine measures as the country faces a rise in coronavirus cases.
 Protesters briefly managed to breach the parliament building in the hours-long unrest that stretched into the early morning hours on Wednesday.

 Opposition leaders, including far-right politician Bosko Obradovic and popular actor and politician Sergej Trifunovic, were injured after attempting to join the protests.
-Some of the participants interviewed by the regional N1 broadcaster said they believed pro-government provocateurs were embedded in the crowd.
+Some of the participants interviewed by N1 said they believed pro-government provocateurs were embedded in the crowd.

+While the protests have no clear leadership, some of the requests put forward by the protesters include replacing the members of the emergency coronavirus council.
+The body, which also includes Prime Minister Ana Brnabic and Health Minister Zoran Loncar, imposed draconian lockdown measures in the earlier stages of the outbreak but then lifted all coronavirus restrictions in the run-up to the recent parliamentary election.
+The current wave of protests started yesterday when strongman leader Aleksandar Vucic announced the body would reimpose lockdown.

 Anti-corruption network KRIK posted videos showing police forces advancing on the crowd.